moorepants/dissertation/_sources/davisbicycle.txt

 :math:`m=456.3862\frac{\textrm{rpm}}{\textrm{volt}}\)` and
 :math:`b=-1.2846\textrm{ rpm}\)`.
 We then attached a small disc to the motor shaft such that the disc rubs against the rotating tire.
-The disc diameter was chosen such that the motor would ouput 0 to 10 volts for a bicycle forward speed range of about 0 to 30 mph.
-The rotational speed of the rear wheel as a function of voltage can be written as a linear realtionship
+The disc diameter was chosen such that the motor would output 0 to 10 volts for a bicycle forward speed range of about 0 to 30 mph.
+The rotational speed of the rear wheel as a function of voltage can be written as a linear relationship

 .. math::